 I've hit the TS3 in cool and hot temperatures, under clear skies and rainy ones, and on multiple courses.
 And the more I hit it, the more I salivated about its performance.
 I've never felt more comfortable in the tee box with any other Titleist driver.

 It removes all inhibitions and lets you really go after tight-lined fairways, sharp doglegs, and any kind of intimidating risk-reward drives you might encounter.
 I'm not saying you're going to start hitting every fairway, but you might start to believe you will.
 And when you get those wide open fairways?
-Seriously, just unload on them because the TS3 is going to produce some of the longest drives you've ever hit
+Seriously, just unload on them because the TS3 is going to produce some of the longest drives you've ever hit.

 PROS:

 Amplifies distance in a big way for most swing speeds.
+One of the most forgiving low-spin drivers on the market

 Significant carry gains over any previous Titleist driver